flatironinstitute/CaImAn/docs/source/Installation.rst

 Section 1A.
 Install with conda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These are basically the Quickstart instructions on the `main readme page <../../README.md>`_, so if you follow those, you
+These are basically the Quickstart instructions on the main readme page at the repo: <https://github.com/flatironinstitute/CaImAn>, so if you follow those, you
 should be good to go.

 .. raw:: html